not lost .... but gone before

 Steve and I attended the College from 1953 and I am confident in stating that we were the College's first twins (no doubt I'll be corrected if I'm wrong).
 We spent our entire time in the Nissen huts until our departure in 1959.
 I well remember our arrival by coach to the sprawling complex of huts which we had never seen before that time, and I often reflect that I was fortunate enough to be with someone I knew at that time, unlike a lot of those on their own.
 We kicked off in Butler 29.
 Good old days, although we probably didn't think that way at the time.

+Sue Mallett 60/70s Steve Turner has been in touch to tell us that his wife Sue sadly passed away this week after a long and courageous battle against Cancer.
+She will have been known to many of you as Sue Mallett and was at the College late 1960's/early 1970's.
 Jane Mayes 1958-60 4th March 1998 (cancer).
 R.V.
 Metcalfe 1951-70 Warden At March 2013, former pioneer students and others of the fifties will have had sixty years in which to reflect on the qualities of one of the prime movers in ensuring wisdom would flourish in the fields of Morley.

 In 1951 Dr John Mosby was the first warden responsible for student welfare supported by Mr C Sanderson responsible for admin.
 Miss Joan Tebbut headed up the Grammar school and Ray Metcalf would head the Technical school all evolving under the watchful eye of the Governors and the formidable partnership within the County Council of Alderman Sam Peel and Dr Lincoln Ralphs.
 Ray Metcalf assumed the full Principals role in 1956 when the two schools were merged.